 FAQs on the Alabama Landlord-Tenant Law

-The AURLTA is a set of laws that governs the rights and responsibilities of landlords and tenants in Alabama, ensuring fair and legal rental practices.
+The Alabama Landlord-Tenant Law is a law that governs the rights and responsibilities of landlords and tenants in Alabama, ensuring fair and legal rental practices.

 A landlord in Alabama must return the security deposit within one month after the tenant moves out.
 If the deposit is not returned within 60 days, the tenant can seek legal help to recover the money.